sjspielman/evolfoRces/README.md

 # evolfoRces

 Population genetics simulations for students to learn about **evol**utionary **foRces**.
-Consistent with CRAN Law, this package has a capital R in its name.
+Consistent with R Law, this package has a capital R in its name.

 This Shiny application (inspired by CJ Battey's [driftr Shiny app](https://github.com/cjbattey/driftR)) allows users to visualize how evolutionary forces affect i) allele frequencies and b) population fitness over time.